We don’t support this browser anymore.

 The selling price currently displayed is higher than the buying price.
 This can occur temporarily for a variety of reasons; shortly before the market opens, after the market closes or because of extraordinary price volatility during the trading day.

-The shares were up 1.3% following the announcement
+The shares were up 1.5% in early trading.

 Our view

-With oil production set to remain stable through to 2030, oil prices will remain an unpredictable but crucial element of the group’s fortunes.
-With geopolitical tensions remaining high and limited supply coming online in the near term, we think the outlook for this part of Shell's business remains positive.
+Shell’s relentless focus on cash generation has allowed it to make payouts to shareholders and reduce its net debt levels.
+For now, Shell’s main focus remains very much on oil & gas.
+With the company’s production of the black stuff set to remain stable through to 2030, oil prices will remain an unpredictable but crucial element of the group’s fortunes.
+As geopolitical tensions remain high and limited new supply coming online in the near term, we think the outlook for this part of Shell's business remains positive.

 Environmental, social and governance (ESG) risk